hile/ssh-assets/README.md

 - load and unload keys to the agent based on custom configuration file, without asking key password if the key was already loaded

+## Using the CLI tool

+This package installs command line utility `ssh-assets`.
+The tool currently has only one command `load-keys` that can be used to load the keys configured in the assets configuration file as shown below.

+With no arguments `ssh-assets load keys` command loads configured keys that are nto yet loaded to the agent and that have `autoload` set to true.
+If `--all` is added to the arguments, all available key files are loaded regardless of `autoload` value.

 ## SSH assets configuration file

 This module uses configuration file `~/.ssh/assets.yml` to define paths to the